sunnysingh/newsletter/README.md

 # 📩 Sunny Newsletter Archive

-This is an archive of my newsletters from [Sunny Newsletter](https://sunny.link/news).
+This is an archive of my newsletter issues from [Sunny Newsletter](https://sunny.link/news).

+The actual newsletter is sent out by [Buttondown](https://buttondown.email/).